dacapobench/dacapobench.github.io/_pages/home.md

 The initial release of the suite was the culmination of over five years work at eight institutions, as part of the DaCapo research project, which was funded by a National Science Foundation ITR Grant, CCR-0085792.
 A further three years of development went into the 2009 release.
 The third release took a further fourteen years.
 That work was been funded by the ANU, the Australian Research Council and a generous donation from Intel.
 Since then, development has continued at [ANU with support from Oracle and Google](#currentsponsors).

 Our suite evolves to maintain its relevance.
-It is therefore essential that you **cite the version number** associated with the release in any use of the benchmark, and as a courtesy to the developers, we ask that you **please [cite](cite.txt) the paper** from OOPSLA 2006 describing the suite:
+It is therefore essential that you **cite the version number** associated with the release in any use of the benchmark, and as a courtesy to the developers, we ask that you **please [cite](cite.txt) the paper** from ASPLOS 2025 describing the Chopin suite:

+Stephen M. Blackburn, Zixian Cai, Rui Chen, Xi Yang, John Zhang, and John Zigman.
+2025. **Rethinking Java Performance Analysis.** *In Proceedings of the 30th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 1 (ASPLOS ’25), March 30-April 3, 2025, Rotterdam, Netherlands.* ([pdf](assets/pdf/dacapo-asplos-2025-with-appendix.pdf), [bibtex](cite.txt)).

+If you use a version of the suite prior to DaCapo Chopin, you should instead cite the original DaCapo paper:

-Blackburn, S. M., Garner, R., Hoffman, C., Khan, A. M., McKinley, K. S., Bentzur, R., Diwan, A., Feinberg, D., Frampton, D., Guyer, S. Z., Hirzel, M., Hosking, A., Jump, M., Lee, H., Moss, J. E. B., Phansalkar, A., Stefanovic, D., VanDrunen, T., von Dincklage, D., and Wiedermann, B. **The DaCapo Benchmarks: Java Benchmarking Development and Analysis**, *OOPSLA '06: Proceedings of the 21st annual ACM SIGPLAN conference on Object-Oriented Programing, Systems, Languages, and Applications, (Portland, OR, USA, October 22-26, 2006)* ([pdf](assets/pdf/dacapo-oopsla-2006.pdf), [bibtex](cite.txt)).
+Blackburn, S. M., Garner, R., Hoffman, C., Khan, A. M., McKinley, K. S., Bentzur, R., Diwan, A., Feinberg, D., Frampton, D., Guyer, S. Z., Hirzel, M., Hosking, A., Jump, M., Lee, H., Moss, J. E. B., Phansalkar, A., Stefanovic, D., VanDrunen, T., von Dincklage, D., and Wiedermann, B. **The DaCapo Benchmarks: Java Benchmarking Development and Analysis**, *OOPSLA '06: Proceedings of the 21st annual ACM SIGPLAN conference on Object-Oriented Programing, Systems, Languages, and Applications, (Portland, OR, USA, October 22-26, 2006)* ([pdf](assets/pdf/dacapo-oopsla-2006.pdf), [bibtex](cite-06.txt)).

 # News

+* **December 20, 2024**  We are pleased to announce a second maintenance release, [dacapo-23.11-MR2-chopin](https://github.com/dacapobench/dacapobench/releases/tag/v23.11-MR2-chopin).
+  The maintenance release contains minor fixes and updates to performance statistics.
 * **November 30, 2024**  We are very pleased to announce a maintenance release, [dacapo-23.11-MR1-chopin](https://github.com/dacapobench/dacapobench/releases/tag/v23.11-MR1-chopin).

   The maintenance release includes: